 The two-day workshop enhanced participants’ knowledge of the Convention and its Review Mechanism, including entry points for CSOs.
 It further provided a platform for holding constructive discussions and exchanging best practices.
 Read more.

-First intersessional meeting of the Conference of the States Parties to the United Nations Convention against Corruption on the preparations for the special session of the General Assembly against corruption (UNGASS) (22- 23 June 2020)
+Third intersessional meeting of the Conference on preparations for the Special session of the General Assembly against corruption on 22-23 February 2021